Rich-Harris/snowpack-svelte-ssr/README.md

 * It would be particularly nice if there were a way to load modules from Snowpack that didn't involve fetching them over HTTP and transforming them
 * HMR doesn't seem to work.
 Haven't investigated why
 * For now there's only a `dev` task.
 I haven't yet investigated what the `build` task would look like, though I believe the output of `snowpack build` already makes a very useful input to a set of opinionated 'builders' that would take your Sapper app and turn it into packaged assets + cloud functions for places like Vercel, Netlify and so on.
+* In Sapper, CSS is injected into the SSR'd page as `<link>` elements that reflect what's depended on by the current page.
+Subsequently dynamically imported chunks pull in additional `.css` files as needed.
+This demo is using a slightly cruder mechanism — I haven't yet explored what it would take to get Sapper's behaviour here.
 * I'd like to flesh this demo out a bit more so that it resembles a more fully-fledged Sapper app (with `preload`, layouts, error pages and so on)